-Deborah Clarke is the Vice Provost for Academic Personnel in the University Provost's Office and Professor in ASU's Department of English.
+Deborah Clarke is the vice provost for academic personnel in the University Provost's Office and professor in ASU's Department of English.
 She joined the ASU in 2008, after spending 20 years at Penn State University.
 Her primary field is twentieth century American fiction, with particular emphasis on Faulkner and women writers.
 In her first book, "Robbing the Mother: Women in Faulkner," she explored the ways in which Faulkner's women characters reflect a tension between the body and language, between the literal and figurative, and how that tension characterizes her creative vision.
 Her second book, "Driving Women: Fiction and Automobile Culture in Twentieth-Century America," deals with women and cars.
 It examines the intersection of American fiction— primarily but not exclusively by women—and automobile culture, arguing that issues critical to 20th century American society—technology, mobility, domesticity, and agency—are repeatedly articulated through women's relationships with cars.

 Clarke has begun work on a book dealing with issues of debt and credit, how living beyond one’s means plays out as a literary and cultural trope.
 She is interested in the impact of objects and institutions that we tend to take for granted—such as the car or the credit industry—on configurations of the American self.
-She plans to trace the implications of debt throughout the twentieth century, linking it to the transformation of the interstate banking industry that enabled our current credit-card-ridden culture.
-Her work has been supported by the NEH and the Penn State Institute for the Arts and Humanities, and has served as a Beatrice Bain Research Fellow at U.C.
-Berkeley.
+She plans to trace the implications of debt throughout the 20th century, linking it to the transformation of the interstate banking industry that enabled our current credit-card-ridden culture.
+Her work has been supported by the NEH and the Penn State Institute for the Arts and Humanities, and has served as a Beatrice Bain Research Fellow at University of Californnia at Berkeley.
 She is also pleased to have received teaching and advising awards throughout her career.